Disclaimer: This Article is updated by Yusra Qasim.

 Pinterest, which is a free-to-use social media network, comes in at number seven, but that too has its own clear revenue model.
 Even though the platform is free for members to use, it has customers who pay good money to advertise their products to Pinterest’s members, thus ensuring a steady revenue model.

 No matter how potentially world-changing your idea might be, you need customers who pick up the tab for the work that you do.
 That’s the first thing that draws in discerning investors.

-Some startups to hit a billion-dollar valuation remarkably fast.
-Scooter startup Bird hit the $1 billion mark 1.25 years after being founded; its valuation grew by mind-boggling numbers in a matter of months.
-Valued at $400 million in March 2018, it nearly tripled in valuation in under three months!
+Some start-ups to hit a billion-dollar valuation remarkably fast are eg. Scooter start-up Bird hit the $1 billion mark 1.25 years after being founded; its valuation grew by mind-boggling numbers in a matter of months.
+Valued at $400 million in March 2018, it nearly tripled in valuation in less than three months!

 SpaceX, currently valued between $20 and $25 billion, has outpaced revenue growth year on year.
 It’s true that SpaceX has pushed new boundaries in terms of low-cost satellite launches, giving established players a run for their money.
 But the outsized valuation the company enjoys is in no small part to the halo effect the SpaceX brand enjoys from its founder Elon Musk’s personality cult.